-EXCITING NEWS!!: After five years of planning, meeting, networking, and persisting CLiCK has finally purchased a building – 41 Club Rd, Windham CT – the former Knights of Columbus Building!
+CLiCK is located at 41 Club Rd, Windham CT, the former Knights of Columbus Building, having purchased the building back in February of this year!
 This building is 5,600 sq feet, on 2.9 acres on the Natchaug River and has the possibility of a second floor when funding is available.
-Construction is beginning on turning half of the building into two commercial kitchen areas available for rent and the other half will be a teaching kitchen and rental space for cultural events such as cooking classes or other classes, such as computers, yoga, ESL..etc.
+Half of the building will be the two commercial kitchen areas available for rent and the other half will be a teaching kitchen and rental space for cultural events such as cooking classes or other classes, such as computers, yoga, ESL..etc.
 This space will also be available to rent for parties and other social events..
 Prices for kitchen rental and other info. to be posted in the next month.

-SInce purchasing the building in February CLiCK has planted a 32 tree orchard and ten blueberry bushes all donated by Pride’s Corner.
+In the Spring CLiCK planted a 32 tree orchard and ten blueberry bushes all donated